-As we discussed earlier in the session, the science and techniques of Cybernetics were developed following the World Wars of the last century.
+As we discussed here, the science and techniques of cybernetics were developed during and following the World Wars of the last century.
 Remember the key components of cybernetics are control, command and communication.

-It was the work of Norbert Wiener who took inspiration from the radar operator and the relationship between the user, the screen, and the region of space in which these actants were operating in a network.
-He was inspired by the system in which feedback loops are used to bring everything into alignment and function together in a cybernetic assemblage.
+It was the work of Norbert Wiener who took inspiration from the radar operator and the relationship between the user, the screen, and the region of space and time in which these actants were operating in a network.
+He was intrigued by the system in which feedback loops are used to bring everything into alignment and function together in a cybernetic assemblage.

 “Arguably, Bateson’s evolution from an ethnographer working in a modern and colonial ethnographic climate to a postwar cybernetician is symptomatic of this broader shift in the social and human sciences from discourses of race, ethnicity, and territory to those of behaviour, communication, and environment.”
 (Halpern 2012 )

-Bateson was interested in human systems and the concept of ecological balance and the role of negative and positive feedback systems.
-Bateson framed the role of information in the network as a form of constraint, a crucial element in any ecology, but particularly for the command over and control of the system that exists in the multiple layers of social, technical and cultural significance.
+Bateson was interested in the layering of human systems, the concept of ecological balance and the role of negative and positive feedback systems.
+Bateson framed the function of information in a network as a form of constraint, a crucial element in any ecology, but particularly for the command over and control of the system that exists in the multiple layers of social, technical and cultural significance.

 “My desires and intentions are constrained and directed through the narrow space that the cursor cuts into the computer-invoked page.”

 Invocations give us the power and the ability to print on demand, to connect to the Internet and to call up a reference in a database.
 Invocations enable us to tweet a message, or point a mouse and click, or copy and paste.
 We can even translate these invocations into commands like ‘crtl+v’ and ‘ctrl+c’.
 Think of invocators as specific cybernetic systems that have parallels in fantasy: